SatoshiPortal/cyphernode/doc/API.v0.md

 ### Pay a Lightning Network invoice (called by application)

 Make a LN payment.  expected_msatoshi and expected_description are respectively the amount and description you gave your user for her to create the invoice; they must match the given bolt11 invoice supplied by your user.
+If the bolt11 invoice doesn't contain an amount, then the expected_msatoshi supplied here will be used as the paid amount.

 ```http
 POST http://cyphernode:8888/ln_pay